storj/docs/app/(docs)/support/account-management-billing/payment-methods/page.md

 3. Google Pay (available only in the browser logged in to your Google Account with enabled Google Pay)

+4. Apple Pay (available only in the Safary browser)

-4. Bank payment method (availability varies by region)
+5. Bank payment method (availability varies by region)

-5. Online payment link in the Open invoice
+6. Online payment link in the Open invoice

 ---